-In July 2014, FIRE began working with the Canadian Society for International Health (CSIH) to provide consultants services to the Mongolian Ministry of Health and Sports (MoHS) for the Asian Development Bank funded Fifth Health Sector Development Project (FiHSDP), to improve the health safety in hospitals across Mongolia.
-This project had significant environmental, health, and safety benefits, and improved patient and health care worker safety.
-Main areas of focus were improving the safety of blood transfusions, strengthening medical waste management and improving infection prevention control in hospitals.
+From July 2014 to July 2018, FIRE worked with the Canadian Society for International Health (CSIH) to provide consultancy services for the Mongolian Ministry of Health (MoH) for the Asian Development Bank (ADB) funded Fifth Health Sector Development Project (FiHSDP), to improve the health safety in hospitals across Mongolia.
+This project made significant environmental, health, and safety improvements for patients’ and health care workers’ safety.

 Prevalence of Hepatitis Among Health Care Workers Research Project, 2010 – 2018

 In 2010, the National Institutes of Health (NIH), initiated an effort with FIRE, the Mongolian Academy of Medical Sciences (MAMS), and the Mongolian Ministry of Health (MoH), to study the prevalence of blood-borne viruses among 1,000 health care workers in Mongolia.
-NIH has scientifically studied the samples, and FIRE has also conducted a risk factor questionnaire with all participants.
-The test results from NIH and the questionnaire responses will be analyzed to provide a greater understanding of the source of hepatitis in the health care environment.
+NIH scientifically studied the samples while FIRE conducted a risk factor questionnaire with all participants.
+The test results from NIH and the questionnaire responses have provided a greater understanding of the source of hepatitis in the health care environment.

 Sharps Boxes Distribution and Health Care Working Training, 2009 – 2012

-Between 2009 and 2012, FIRE worked with the Albuquerque Del Norte Rotary Club in New Mexico, USA and the Selbe Rotary Club in Ulaanbaatar, Mongolia to distribute 152,000 sharps containers (biohazard boxes for sharp medical waste) to 305 rural hospitals and clinics in Mongolia in 10 provinces and trained 2,030 health care workers.
+Between 2009 and 2012, FIRE worked with the Albuquerque Del Norte Rotary Club in New Mexico, USA, and the Selbe Rotary Club in Ulaanbaatar, Mongolia to distribute 152,077 sharps containers (biohazard boxes for sharp medical waste) to 266 rural hospitals and clinics in Mongolia in 10 provinces and trained 1,730 health care workers.
 This was a two-year supply of sharps containers for every hospital in each province.
-These containers were distributed in conjunction with a one-day training session for representatives of every hospital on the proper use of the containers, proper medical waste management, the distribution of educational posters and handouts as well as a one-hour training DVD which FIRE wrote, directed and produced.
+These containers were distributed in conjunction with a one-day training session for representatives of every hospital on the proper use of the containers, proper medical waste management, the distribution of educational posters and handouts as well as a one-hour training DVD which FIRE wrote, directed, and produced.